VulcanJS/vulcan-next/README.md

 **Not familiar with Next.js yet?** You can join the [Next.js course at Human Coders](https://www.humancoders.com/formations/next-js-en) from [Eric Burel](https://twitter.com/ericbureltech), 3 days to understand the inner workings of Next.js router, server and static rendering, edge middlewares and all their friends.

+**Want to help us building high quality boilerplates?** You can sponsor Vulcan on [Open Collective](https://opencollective.com/vulcan) or reach us out for bounties and freelance work (ping us on Vulcan slack or Discord).

 ---

 ## Install and run in 5 minutes